Business Coach vs Lawyer

 Training Legal outcomes, enforceability, liability Operational reality, positioning, structural drift

 Replaces the other?
 No. A lawyer cannot catch the upstream mistake.
-No. A private advisor cannot sign the document.
+No. A business coach cannot sign the document.

 Real situations